FAQ: When is it best to apply for SBIR/STTR money in the research/product development cycle?

-Answer: SBIR/STTR Phase I proposals are often funded earlier than the businesses would be funded by investors because the program is interested in developing innovative ideas, which involves taking some risks.
+Answer: SBIR/STTR Phase I proposals are often funded before investors would typically be interested because the SBIR program is interested in developing innovative ideas and is willing to accept the risk involved.
 Phase I may involve pulling together the technology as a product.
-If the concept is still just science and there isn’t a clearly identified product for Phase I, however, it is not ready to be an SBIR.
-A mistake that junior investigators may make is to drift away from the product in the application.
-The program officer can offer feedback on the specific aims page prior to submission of the full proposal and let you know if it is a timely submission.
+If the concept is still just science and there isn’t a clearly identified product for Phase I, however, it is not ready for an SBIR.
+A mistake junior investigators may make is to drift away from the product in the application and focus too much on the science.
+The program officer can offer feedback on the specific aims page before submission of the full proposal and let you know if it is a good time to submit.

-- Omnibus Solicitation, which is one of the funding opportunity announcements (FOAs), describes the NIH SBIR/STTR grant funding opportunities for support of small businesses having technical ability to do research that meets the missions of their agencies on the topics described in the document.
-The NSF is interested in innovative science with the potential for commercial success and does not have specific products they wish to support.
+- The NSF is interested in innovative science with the potential for commercial success and does not have specific products they wish to support.